Will killings in Minneapolis force another US government shutdown?

 Pretti’s killing on Saturday changed the dynamic for Democrats.

-The ICE shooting was followed by a swarm of baseless claims from the Trump administration, accusing Pretti — a nurse who treated US veterans — of being a “domestic terrorist”.
+His shooting by US Border Patrol agents was followed by a swarm of baseless claims from the Trump administration, accusing Pretti — a nurse who treated US veterans — of being a “domestic terrorist”.
 That, in turn, fuelled further outrage at his death.

 Senator Murray was among those who shifted her stance in the wake of the killing.
 Her response was unequivocal.